STORY Kyoto Shopping Guide Come for the history, stay for the myriad shopping options

 Much of the nation's chirimen, the silk crepe used for kimono, is produced in Kyoto .
 There are many stores here that sell various goods made from the rich cloth.
 One such shop is Manekinekonote Manekiya, located in Nishiki Market , one of Kyoto's most lively shotengai (covered market).
 This store sells goods crafted from chirimen like business card holders and wallets.
 It is also known for its many maneki-neko goods, a traditional cat motif thought to bring luck.

-There are many incense shops in Kyoto , as it is traditionally used in offerings at the many temples and shrines throughout the city.
-Established in 1855, Ishiguro Kouho is Japan's only shop specializing in nioi bukuro, or scented sachets.
+There are many incense shops in Kyoto , as it is traditionally used in offerings at the many temples throughout the city.
+Established in 1855, Ishiguro Kouho is a shop specializing in nioi bukuro, or scented sachets.
 You can choose from the many pouches made in house, or customize one with the help of a salesperson.

 Shoyeido, which has been open more than 300 years, sells uniquely shaped incense burners as well as incense.
 It is located on the way to Kiyomizu-dera Temple on Sannenzaka Slope.